Arsylk/Kissanime-Json/README.md

 ### End
 I know this app looks extremaly basic from the graphical part, but the amount of work that went into the programming side took a lot of time and i dont mind simple GUI

+### Future
+I might or might not be updating this project, but if you email me ill try to check why it doesnt work or if i can add something

 ### Copyright &copy;
 Feel free to use any part of this code for yourself, or further develop this app but id be happy if you would contact me first: iwaniuk.krzysztof@outlook.com